openpracticelibrary/openpracticelibrary/content/practice/risk-issue-management.md

   * Resource limitations (due to skill shortages)
   * Failure to recognise & manage dependencies (due to lack of communication)
   * Failure of external vendors / suppliers (due to poor engagement)

 * Next, the risks need to be rated based on likelihood and impact at the present time
 * Once the risks have been rated, mitigation strategies need to identified.
-* Last but not least, the risk will be displayed in the area, where the Daily Standup's of the team.
-That way, they can be reviewed on a daily basis and dealt with, once they occur.
+* Last but not least, the risks will be displayed in the team area, where the Daily Standup's happen.
+That way, the risks can be reviewed on a daily basis and dealt with, if / once they occur.

 ## Further Information